Here at Bridger A.N., we get cats. We have studied them biologically, physiologically and evolutionarily. But more than that...we live with cats too

 so we know first hand that all that education doesn't mean a darn thing if you have an unhappy feline up in your business or a beloved kitty that is failing to thrive due to UTI's or kidney issues.
 We carefully select our cat foods looking for the ones that are the cleanest, highest in moisture and manufactures that offer lots of different textures and varieties...as cats are discriminating creatures to say the least!

-When choosing cat foods for our stores, we look at the quality and digestibility of the ingredients for the biology of a feline and the ingredient sources of the nutrients.
+When choosing cat foods we look at the quality and digestibility of the ingredients for the biology of a feline and the ingredient sources of the nutrients.
 In addition to ingredients, it’s important to consider the formula’s foundation and why the ingredients were chosen.
 It's also important to remember that felines are obligate or "true" carnivores that have no nutritional requirements for starches, carbohydrates or fiber.
 They DO however have high demands for moisture and quality protein.
 That's why we carry more varieties of canned, pouched and frozen cat foods in more flavors, textures and sizes than any other retailer in the northwest region!